 IN BRIEF Menlo Abroad offers transformative experiences through guided immersive travel in the global South.
 Emphasizing relationship-building through homestay and community engagement, students develop knowledge, skills, and a greater understanding of themselves and their world.
-They emerge with a renewed sense of purpose and a desire to serve.
+They emerge with a renewed sense of purpose and a desire to serve.1

 Menlo Abroad: Costa Rica is developed and offered in coordination with World Leadership School.
-Dates: May 22-June 11 2023 (Note that participants will be out of the country and unable to return for Commencement or related activities.
-June 11 is a required day of reflection and celebration on the Menlo campus.)
+Dates: May 20-June 9, 2024 (Note that participants will be out of the country and unable to return for Commencement or related activities.
+June 9 is a required day of reflection and celebration on the Menlo campus.)
 Enrollment Limits: 16 students Enrollment Eligibility: Menlo students in grades 9-11.
-To ensure the safety of all travelers and visited communities, all participants must be fully vaccinated against COVID-19.
-For medical questions or exemption requests contact the Menlo's school nurse.
-Trip Leaders: There will be four trip leaders: Upper School Spanish teacher Justin Carunchia, Menlo Abroad alum Ella Marks '21, Spanish teacher living in Costa Rica Lucia Brown, and one or two leaders from World Leadership School.
-All-Inclusive Fee: \$5000.
+We are not requiring pre-testing but reserve the right to change that to requiring pre testing if Covid numbers are higher at departure time.
+For medical questions or exemption requests contact the Menlo's school nurse.2 Trip Leaders: There will be two Menlo-affiliated trip leaders: Upper School Spanish teacher Justin Carunchia and Upper School Spanish teacher Jilynnette Centeno and one or two leaders from World Leadership School.
+All-Inclusive Fee3: \$6000.
 Financial aid may be available.
 Current financial aid recipients should contact Rose Garza (rose.garza@menloschool.org) for information.
-Menlo Abroad service participation earns students 15 community engagement credits. &lt;sup>1 Menlo Abroad is an elective option for MTerm and is considered and assessed as an M Term course.
-But while other MTerm courses will end June 2, Menlo Abroad courses complete on the evening of June 11, 2023.
-Menlo Abroad service participation earns students 15 community engagement credits. &lt;sup>2 Neither fluency in Spanish language nor enrollment in Spanish language is required. &lt;sup>3 Fee includes all flights • hotel accommodation • all meals • all surface transportation • museum, park, and temple entrance fees • course preparation manual and reading materials • donations to charitable causes in the host country • instructor and extra guide fees • on-site equipment rental where needed • comprehensive risk management systems and administrative support 24/7.
-The fee does not include trip cancellation insurance or expenses for petty cash expenditures (est. at \$100), travel medicine or immunization or obtaining passports and visas.
+1 Menlo Abroad is an elective option for MTerm and is considered and assessed as an M Term course.
+But while other MTerm courses will end May 31, Menlo Abroad courses complete on the evening of June 9, 2024.
+Menlo Abroad service participation earns students 15 community engagement credits.
+2 Neither fluency in Spanish language nor enrollment in Spanish language is required.
+3 Fee includes all flights • hotel accommodation • all meals • all surface transportation • museum, park, and temple entrance fees • course preparation manual and reading materials • donations to charitable causes in the host country • instructor and extra guide fees • on-site equipment rental where needed • comprehensive risk management systems and administrative support 24/7.
+The fee does not include trip cancellation insurance or expenses for petty cash expenditures (est. at \$100), baggage fees, travel medicine or immunization or obtaining passports and visas.